Campus Map and Facilities

 This building has research offices for the Faculty of Humanities staff and the LL classroom.

-This building has offices for the president, chancellor and associate chancellor, as well as the head office.
+This building has offices for the chancellor, president and vice president, as well as the head office.

 11. Lambuth Hall (Sunamoto Memorial Auditorium)

-The building is intended mainly for the Graduate School of Human Life Science.
+The building is intended mainly for the Graduate School of Human Life Studies.
 It has seminar rooms, experimental laboratories and a library information corner.

 13. History Museum